AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 3:** Adjustments made by the Summer 2018 team to the set-up to allow for height variations. **[Great use of figure here!
 I like how everything is clearly labeled.]**

 The Summer 2018 team continued to conduct tests on varying PACl concentrations and fitted new data to the Langmuir adsorption spectrum created by the Fall 2017 team.
 Concentrations of fluoride (range: 3 to 20 mg/L) and PACl (range: 10 to 50 mg/L) were tested.
-A Langmuir isotherm was applied to the data to obtain a new uptake vs effluent model [(Pang, 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).
+A Langmuir isotherm was applied to the data to obtain a new uptake vs effluent model [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

 The following equation was used:
  $$ \frac{C_e}{q_e} = \frac{1}{q_e}C_e+\frac{1}{K_L\cdot q_m} $$

 where $C_e$ is the equilibrium concentration of the adsorbant, $q_e$ is the amount adsorbed at equilibrium, and $K_L$ and $q_m$ are Langmuir constants which are related to adsorption capacity and energy of adsorption.

 The Summer 2018 team continued to conduct tests on varying PACl concentrations and fitted new data to the Langmuir adsorption spectrum created by the Fall 2017 team.
 Concentrations of fluoride (range: 3 to 20 mg/L) and PACl (range: 10 to 50 mg/L) were tested.
-A Langmuir isotherm was applied to the data to obtain a new uptake vs effluent model [(Pang, 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).
+A Langmuir isotherm was applied to the data to obtain a new uptake vs effluent model [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

 The following equation was used: $$ \frac{C_e}{q_e} = \frac{1}{q_e}C_e+\frac{1}{K_L\cdot q_m} $$